kamilkisiela/graphql-hive/.changeset/stupid-rabbits-swim.md

 '@graphql-hive/cli': minor
 ---

-Provide debug logging for HTTP requests when setting environment variable `NODE_ENV` to `development`.
+Provide debug logging for HTTP requests when providing the `--debug` flag.